-Lighthouse Trail Professional Review and Guide
+Lighthouse Trail Professional Guide

 "Palo Duro Canyon is considered the “Grand Canyon of Texas” for its geological variation and rich color.
 At 120 miles long and 800 feet deep, Palo Duro is the second largest canyon in the country.
 Relatively young in geologic time, the canyon was formed less than a million years ago by erosion cutting through the layers of sand, mud, and clay that had compacted and cemented together eons ago.
 Eventually, the Prairie Dog Town Fork of the Red River revealed all by cutting through these layers or “formations.”
 Its unusual geology provides the Texas Panhandle with a legacy written in solid rock.